+□ Wear close-toed shoes

+□ No Loose clothing

-□ No Jewelry
+□ No jewelry

 □ Long hair pulled back

 □ Clean and organized pit area

-□ Lift with legs, NOT with back.
+□ Lift with legs, NOT with back

-□ Be aware.
+□ Be aware of your surroundings

-□ Put robot in disable mode when uploading programs
+\square Put robot in disable mode when uploading programs

+$\hfill\square$ Turn OFF the robot when picking it up and moving it

 □ Release all potential energy sources

-□ Know what to do in an emergency.
+□ Know what to do in an emergency

+\square Know where the fire extinguisher is located

-□ Know where all emergency exits are.
+□ Know where all emergency exits are

+□ Exercise common sense!

-□ READ THE FIRST SAFETY MANUAL!
+□ READ THE FIRST

+SAFETY MANUAL!